 ]]>

-How to Pass Variable as Query Parameters to URL? https://cartflows.com/docs/pass-variable-as-query-parameters-to-url/ Tue, 11 Feb 2020 07:19:25 +0000 https://cartflows.com/?post_type=docs&p=32272 Why is it Required?
+How to Pass Variables as Query Parameters to the URL https://cartflows.com/docs/pass-variable-as-query-parameters-to-url/ Tue, 11 Feb 2020 07:19:25 +0000 https://cartflows.com/?post_type=docs&p=32272 CartFlows allows you to pass field values from the Opt-in step to the next page using URL query parameters.

 ]]>

-How to Enable Fusion Page Builder on CartFlows Steps? https://cartflows.com/docs/enable-fusion-page-builder/ Fri, 13 Dec 2019 05:42:34 +0000 https://cartflows.com/?post_type=docs&p=32131 You can enable the Fusion Page Builder for the CartFlows steps as shown in the following Screenshot –
+How to Enable Fusion Page Builder on CartFlows Steps https://cartflows.com/docs/enable-fusion-page-builder/ Fri, 13 Dec 2019 05:42:34 +0000 https://cartflows.com/?post_type=docs&p=32131 If you’re using Fusion Page Builder, you can enable it to work with CartFlows steps by updating the Fusion Builder settings.

-Step 1: Go to Settings > Fusion
+1. Go to Settings > Fusion in your WordPress dashboard.

 ]]>